maksym-stepaniuk/finflow/README.md

-# finflow
+# FinFlow

-Financial transaction import, processing and analytics platform built with Python.
+FinFlow is a portfolio project for importing, processing and analyzing financial transactions.

+## Status

+In development.